 Insert calculated columns

-With Inforiver, it is possible to insert a new calculated row, column or measure at the visual level in your Power BI table/matrix style reports, without writing DAX.
-The rows, measures and columns so created can also be formatted, rearranged, and utilized for downstream calculations.
+With Inforiver, you can insert a new calculated row, column, or measure at the visual level in your Power BI table or matrix-style reports without writing DAX.
+The rows, measures, and columns so created can also be formatted, rearranged, and utilized for downstream calculations.

 Refer to formula syntax for a detailed list of functions, operators, and identifiers that can be used for calculations.